 - You may use stool softeners if your doctor tells you it is okay.

 - Ask your doctor if you can take milk of magnesia or magnesium citrate.
-Do not take other laxatives without asking your doctor first.
+DO NOT take any laxatives without asking your doctor first.

 Returning to Work

-Return to work only when you feel ready to.
+Return to work only when you feel ready.
 These tips may help:

 - You may want to start back part-time and on light duty at first.

 - Your doctor can write a letter to limit your work activities if you do heavy labor.

 Call your doctor if you have any of the following:

 - Fever of 101°F (38.3°C) or higher, or you have a fever that does not go away with acetaminophen (Tylenol)